vhurna/azure_task_11_deploy_vm_availability_set/README.md

 ## Requirements

-In this task, you will need to write and run a Powershell script, which deploys 2 Virtual Machines across 2 distinct availability zones:
+In this task, you will need to write and run a Powershell script, which deploys 2 Virtual Machines into an availability set:

 1. Write your script code to the file 'task.ps1' in this repository: